Hong Kong unrest worries curb global shares rally

 “A lot of good news has been integrated in markets already, but I wouldn’t chase them higher as there’s still some complacency and there will be a consolidation.”

-E-Mini futures for the S&P 500 ESc1 rose 0.5% to near their two-and-a-half-month high touched the previous day.
+E-Mini futures for the S&P 500 rose 0.5% to near their two-and-a-half-month high touched the previous day.
 The index had cleared 3,000 points in Wall Street overnight before pulling back, as some traders returned to the New York Stock Exchange floor for the first time in two months.

 But China remained in focus after U.S. President Donald Trump said on Tuesday that he was preparing to take action against China this week over its effort to impose national security laws on Hong Kong.